 Police officers have also been accused of inducing individuals to commit crimes by lying about certain facts or using false names or identities.
 We will review your case for any sign of entrapment and address it in your defense.

 Sealing Your Criminal Sex Offense Records

-Expungement of your record, or sealing your record, for minor sex crimes is possible if the crime was committed a long time ago and did not involve violence.
-Your record can also be sealed if the victim was fifteen years old and the offender was not more than four years older or if the interaction between the parties was consensual.
+Expungement of your record, or sealing your record, for minor sex crimes is possible in Texas if the crime was committed a long time ago and did not involve violence.
+The courts may also seal a record if the victim was 15 years old and the offender was not more than four years older, or the interaction between the parties was consensual.